Yashchhelavada/Yashchhelavada/README.md

   ## 👋 About Me

   **Yash Chhelavada**
-  🚀 Final Year CS Student
+  🚀 Final Year IT Student
   🔒 Cybersecurity & Full-Stack Developer
   💡 Love working on secure and scalable systems